vovan12361/web-forum/README.md

 To test the high latency alert:
 1. Run a load test with at least 50 users targeting the `/slow` endpoint
 2. Continue for at least 2 minutes
-3. Check your Telegram channel for alerts
+3. Check your Telegram channel for alerts from AlertManager

 ## Performance Debugging